How we work

 A risk-driven approach to local economic development

-how we adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional and local (municipal) scales.
+How We Adapt is working with the Western Cape Economic Development Partnership (WCEDP), to develop a social-ecological, risk-driven approach to short-, medium- and long-term economic development planning at the subnational regional, and local (municipal) scales.
 The first region to apply this approach is the Garden Route District on the east coast of South Africa.

-This approach is based on how we adapt's evolving thinking on uncertainty and risk, informed by complex systems thinking, as well as applied financial risk management.
+This approach is based on How We Adapt's evolving thinking on uncertainty and risk, informed by complex systems thinking, as well as applied financial risk management.

-Adapt works across disciplines and various content areas.
+How We Adapt works across disciplines and various content areas.
 However, across these areas, we use a few core approaches, methods and skills.
 We combine these in any combination best suited to the particular project in question.